-This beautiful and cosmopolitan town has plenty going for it, with dozens of historic sites, museums, and attractions – not to mention around 300 cafes and pubs!
+This beautiful and cosmopolitan town has plenty going for it, with dozens of historic sites, museums, and attractions – not to mention hundreds of cafes and pubs!
 The Edinburgh Fringe is also the world’s biggest and best arts festival, and there’s always something creative going on here.

 Before making the decision to move somewhere new, it’s always a good idea to spend as much time in the new destination as possible, so why not try visiting any potential retirement spots for a short break and really getting a feel for the place?

 Are you thinking of moving when you retire – or have you done so already?
 Or maybe you have some of your own suggestions to share with our readers about great retirement spots?
-We’d love to hear about your experiences!
-Leave us a comment below, or join the conversation on the Rest Less community forum.
+We’d love to hear from you in the comments below.